everit-org/templating-html/README.md

 ### Works with unclosed elements

-In XMLs all tags must be closed.
+In XML all tags must be closed.
 However, in HTML the same rules are not applied, it is possible to use a tag without closing it.
 E.g.:

     <div><span>MyText</div>